Mann Lake DC301 Hop Guard Varroa Mite Treatment Review

 Further Thoughts

 At any time in their beekeeping, every beekeeper should be ready to deal with Varroa mites.
-The Mann Lake DC301 Hop Guard Varroa Mite Treatment gives beekeepers a chemical-free option to use in ensuring their hives are free of Varroa mites.
+The Mann Lake DC301 Hop Guard Varroa Mite Treatment gives beekeepers a chemical-free option to use to ensure their hives are free of Varroa mites.
 This is great for naturalist beekeepers that may be in beekeeping solely for bee conservation purposes.
 For best results, use the treatment strips through the entire worker bee cycle.
 Mites reproduce in a 10-day cycle.
 With proper use of the treatment strips, the mites hatching from eggs get killed off, ridding your hive of both adult mites and their eggs.

 Unopened Mann Lake DC301 Hop Guard Varroa Mite Treatment kits should be kept in a cool and dark place.
 Beekeepers storing any of the kits should ensure tight sealing.
 If the kit is opened, it should be used within 2 months.